 - How we share the planet

-International school of Kazan is a candidate school* for the International Baccalaureate (IB) Primary Years Programme and pursuing authorization as an IB World School.
+The International school of Kazan is a candidate school* for the International Baccalaureate (IB) Primary Years Programme, Middle Years Programme, and Diploma Programme.
+We are pursuing authorization as an IB World School.

 *Only schools authorized by the International Baccalaureate can offer any of its four academic programmes: the Primary Years Programme (PYP), the Middle Years Programme (MYP), the Diploma Programme or the IB Career-related Certificate (IBCC).
 Candidate status gives no guarantee that authorization will be granted.

-Our non-native English speaking students are provided with extra support to aid their English language acquisition.
-This ensures that they are able to work towards reaching grade level expectations in all disciplines and subject areas.
-Our ESL teachers support these students in two ways: inside the classroom or take students for small group instruction.
+Students who are new to English are provided with extra support to aid their English language acquisition.
+This ensures that they are able to work towards grade-level expectations in all subject areas.
+Our ESL teachers support these students both inside the regular classroom and in separate small-group instruction.

-The ESL teachers collaborate with the homeroom teachers to ensure that the support that students receive is tailored to directly impact the knowledge needed to excel in the classroom and beyond.
+ESL teachers collaborate with homeroom teachers to ensure that support is tailored to match each student’s need.
 This support allows students to gain more confidence in themselves and their abilities.